sakaiproject/sakai/samigo/README.import_export.txt

     b.
 If you wish to import Sakai exports into other systems, or validating XML editors, you may need to remove blank lines before the XML declaration.
 (SAK-1499)
-    c.
-Export in Firefox.
-If you wish to import Sakai exports in Firefox

 8. Respondus.
 Fixed in 2.01.
 Respondus questions with missing score can be edited.